 Attorney Credentials (Mark I Davies, Esq.)

-Mark I Davies, Esq.
-JD, University of Pennsylvania Law School, Licensed with the SRA (SRA ID: 384468) in the UK, Member Law Society of England & Wales, MBA, Wharton School of Business.
-Top 10 Investment Visa Lawyer, Licensed (USA), Georgia State Bar.AILA Member.
+Mark I. Davies, Esq., J.D., University of Pennsylvania Law School, licenced with the SRA (SRA ID: 384468) in the UK, Member of the Law Society of England & Wales, MBA, Wharton School of Business.
+Licensed in the USA.
+Member of the Georgia State Bar.AILA member.

 Area